 The Charleston School of Law requires all applicants to have earned a bachelor’s degree from an accredited school prior to enrolling.
 A final transcript should be sent to LSAC from each degree-granting school denoting the degree was conferred.
-If a transcript is not received in a timely manner after the start of classes, October 15 for fall enrollees and within four weeks of the date classes begin for spring enrollees, the student will be removed from classes and their offer of admission revoked.
+If a transcript is not received in a timely manner after the start of classes, October 15 for fall enrollees and within four weeks of the date classes begin for spring enrollees, the student will be administratively withdrawn from classes and their offer of admission revoked.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 Accepted students who reveal on their admission application any criminal conduct issues of concern can take proactive steps to address the issue by contacting the appropriate persons.
 Many jurisdictions will review a provisional application for admission to the bar.
 Information on character and fitness standards for various jurisdictions is available at the National Conference of Bar Examiners’ website: www.ncbex.org.
 Students are encouraged to meet with the Assistant Dean for Academic and Bar Success or the Associate Dean of Students and to contact the bar in that state(s) to determine its character and fitness and bar admission requirements.